LongSei/LongSei/README.md

 ---

 ### :man_technologist: About Me :
-A first-year college student from Vietnam. \
+A first-year university student from Vietnam. \
 I'm learning at the University of Engineering and Technology.
 - :mechanical_arm: Exploring about Data and AI
 - :tada: Exciting in Blockchain Technology